-Another technique that marketers use to monitor the emotional responses of consum- ers to products or services (also known as the consumer pulse) is sentiment analysis.
+Another technique that marketers use to monitor the emotional responses of consumers to products or services (also known as the consumer pulse) is sentiment analysis.
 Sentiment analysis is a sophisticated, multi-dimensional, high-tech form of opinion mining that uses text mining algorithms to scour social media to create a dictionary of the words and phrases people use when describing a speciﬁc product or company.
 When people have a strong emotional reaction to a product, they are likely to choose certain words that are related to or are associated with that emotion.
-For instance, if a camera was described by multiple consumers as having a good aperture and excellent resolution, this would indicate that many consumers experienced the camera posi- tively.
+For instance, if a camera was described by multiple consumers as having a good aperture and excellent resolution, this would indicate that many consumers experienced the camera positively.
 Text mining software can be used to collect these and other responses to paint a picture of how consumers are discussing products across various dimensions.
-Compa- nies often focus marketing efforts on responding to consumer sentiments.
+Companies often focus marketing efforts on responding to consumer sentiments.
 For example, in 2011, Kraft Heinz Company announced plans to randomly send coupons to customers tweeting about their Jello products when the percentage of smiley faces to frowns used on Twitter in the US fell below 51 % (Schultz, 2011).